History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: A superb example of Pictish carving

-The artistic style of the cross is a mix of Pictish and Scottish style, and bears similarities to the flourishing Nortumbrian school of carving further south.
+The artistic style of the cross is a mix of Pictish and Scottish style and bears similarities to the flourishing Northumbrian school of carving further south.
 The rear of the stone has the longest known Roman inscription in early medieval Scotland.

 North Side Panel

 The cross-head is carved with interlace and abstract geometric designs.
 Below is a serpent, above the figure of King David playing his harp, and at the bottom is more interlace carving.

 Like the north side, this has interlace design on the cross-head and arm, above two beasts facing each other.
 Below are a pair of senior warriors, their status inferred by the fact they wear moustaches.

 Like the south face, the cross-head has geometric patterns and vines around a central boss.
 Below this is the unique feature of the Dupplin Cross, a Latin inscription dedicating the cross to 'Constantine, son of Fergus'.

 Below the dedication is a roundel between for pairs of doves, while at the base is a fascinating, though worn, scene in which a naked figure and a dog face a lion.
 This probably represents King David again, and once more indicates how the cross was meant to link the temporal power of the king with the religious power of the Biblical King David.

 The cross stands on a plinth which bears an Irish Ogham inscription, another indication of the mix of cultures in Scotland at this time.

 The Dupplin Cross stands under the tower of St Serf's Church in Dunning village, an extremely picturesque medieval building.
 The tower dates to the 12th century, but the church first enters the historical record in 1219, when it was owned by the Abbey of Inchaffrey.THE EAST CROSS FACE